icub-tech-iit/documentation/docs/icub_r1_icub3_calibration_types/icub_r1_calibration_types.md

     **The hardstop could be out of range of user limits, but it needs to be inside hardware limits; so the hardstop could be a hardware limit and the joint is calibrated after reaching it, but the controller verifies that the first received setpoint is inside user limits, else limits it to the nearest user limit.**

 ### Calibration 6
 This calibration can be used for joint with `MAIS` and `FAP` board encoders.
-On iCub robots, distal and proximal joints use this encoder.
+On iCub robots, distal and proximal joints use `MAIS`, while `FAP` are employed on eCub fingers.
+This calibration is used also to calibrate the motor encoder setting its zero to a given position.
+In this way, the motor controller engine can check that the joint moves inside the rotor limits specified in the mechanical configuration file avoiding dangerous situations like winding to much cable and pushing against the hardware limit.
 |   |   |
 |---|---|
 |`Calibration type`| 6|